 Because passengers are a major source of distraction for teens, there are limitations on the number of passengers that they can transport in Tennessee.
 When teens have the Intermediate Restricted License, they are limited to having siblings in their vehicle who are being transported to school or just one passenger, unless they have a licensed driver who is over 21 years old in the car.

 Distracted driving was the cause of more than 23,000 accidents in Tennessee for people of all ages last year.
-If you or a loved one has been involved in an accident, contact us.
+If you or a loved one has been involved in an accident, contact a Knoxville personal injury lawyer from our law firm today.
 We can evaluate your case completely free of charge.

 Call (865) 247-0080 now.